<img alt src="https://secure.intelligence-enterprise.com/786296.png" style="display:none;">

 Drones have also become commonplace in smart agriculture.
 With a wide operational range and mobility, farming drones can survey and send real-time data back to the farmer, as well as spray fields.
 Smart tractors, much like any smart 'vehicle', are also becoming popular with their self-driving capabilities.

 Agricultural producers can also use their smartphones to remotely monitor their equipment, crops, and livestock.
 Modern farms can be equipped with automated feeders, temperature regulators, watering systems or automated lighting.
-All connected and controlled through cellular connectivity, IoT for farming can bring tons of data at a click of a button.
+All connected and controlled through cellular connectivity, IoT for farming can bring tons of data at the click of a button.

 Smart farming can minimize costs, improve yield and reduce waste with a simple IoT implementation.